-U.S. Memorandum in Support, supra note 177, at 5; Tribes' Joint Memorandum in Support, supra note 170, at 25-26; Oregon's Response to Joint Motion, supra note 171; Idaho's Response to Joint Motion, supra note 182; Washington's Response to Joint Motion, supra note 177.
+$^{^{245}}$ U.S. Memorandum in Support, supra note 229, at 5; Tribes' Joint Memorandum in Support, supra note 222, at 25-26; Oregon's Response to Joint Motion, supra note 223, at 2-3; Idaho's Response to Joint Motion, supra note 234, at 2; Washington's Response to Joint Motion, supra note 229, at 2.

-prior case law, and the intention of the parties to the treaty."
-Despite the Supreme Court's cursory treatment of the state regulation at issue in Puvallup I, 196 he insisted that the state demonstrate that its regulation was both nondiscriminatory and required for the perpetuation of the species.
-197
+interpretation246 to dismiss the state's allegation.
+Its facially nondiscriminatory regulation was as unsupportable247 as it was inconsistent with "history, anthropology, biology, prior case law, and the intention of the parties to the treaty."248 Despite the Supreme Court's cursory treatment of the state regulation at issue in Puyallup I,249 he insisted that the state demonstrate that its regulation was both nondiscriminatory and required for the perpetuation of the species.250

-Belloni's interpretation of the conservation necessity defense required the state to treat the tribal fishery separate from the non-Indian fishery, 198 and it peered beyond mere facial nondiscrimination, demanding that the state shoulder the burden of showing that its regulation was the least restrictive method on tribal harvests possible and still preserve the fish runs.
-199 This requirement proved difficult for the state to meet because it could require cutbacks in non-Indian harvests.
-Belloni's interpretation of conservation necessity, based on substantive fairness, has stood the test of time.200 The Supreme Court, in its recent Wyoming v.
-Herrera decision, reaffirmed the centrality of the conservation necessity defense.201 Future interpretations of the application of conservation necessity will likely start with the Belloni's interpretation of the defense.
+Belloni's interpretation of the conservation necessity defense required the state to treat the tribal fishery separate from the non-Indian fishery,251 and it peered beyond mere facial nondiscrimination, demanding that the state shoulder the burden of showing that its regulation was the least restrictive method on tribal harvests possible and still preserve the fish runs.252 This requirement proved difficult for the state to meet because it could require cutbacks in non-Indian harvests.
+Belloni's interpretation of conservation necessity, based on